 After deciding on a name for your website, the next step is choosing a domain registrar.

-The process of registering your domain isn’t difficult, but it’s essential.
+The process of registering your domain isn’t difficult, but it’s a key step.
 Yet, when it comes to choosing an affordable registrar, it's not just about the price.
 It’s also about the features, privacy protection, ease of setup, and customer support.
 While there are some more affordable options in our list of 10 registrars, there are pros and cons to each.

 In this guide, we'll cover everything you need to know to help you choose the domain registrar that best fits your needs.
 From pros and cons to detailed overviews, we'll discuss what to look for when comparing registrars and provide the necessary information to make your decision easier.